SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 Requesting a client's initials is encouraged for all projects, but **required** for fixed-price projects as their initials on the original specifications would show that everyone was aligned and approved the specifications.

 - If the client pushes back _"Why am I signing it?"_ reply with:
   _"This is not a legal document but a good practice to do before we start coding.
-It is cheaper to change the mockup's now.
+It is cheaper to change the mockups now.
 Changing the code once it is written is much more expensive."_

 - If the client is remote, getting their initials is not easy.
 Instead, include a screenshot in an email and add "Checked by {{ProductOwnerName}}" as per the ['Checked by'](https://www.ssw.com.au/rules/checked-by-xxx) rule.
 :::